Tristan Thompson Reportedly Bans Khloe Kardashian From His Basketball Games

 “Tristan told Khloe not to come to his game tonight in Cleveland.
 He’s stressed out and seeing her at the game would only add to that.
 Whenever Khloe’s at his games, he can’t focus.
 [Other] players especially love talk trash to him on the court about her and he’s not needing all these distractions.”

-As many fans already know, Tristan Thompson was busted cheating on Khloe Kardashian in early April when photos and video of him kissing and groping multiple other woman surfaced online just days before Khloe gave birth to their daughter, True.
+As many fans already know, Tristan Thompson was busted cheating on Khloe Kardashian in early April when photos and video of him kissing and groping multiple other women surfaced online just days before Khloe gave birth to their daughter, True.
 Although Kardashian decided to stay in Cleveland and stand by her man, insiders claim that the relationship is still very “fragile” at this point, and that Tristan is on the edge when it comes to hearing negativity from other people.

 “They’re in this fragile stage where if someone says the wrong thing the other will blow up.
 He wants to work things out with Khloe.
 But he wants to focus on that when the [NBA season is] over.”